RV Electricity: Power Cords, Plugs & Adapters

 - It can handle a max of 12,000 Watts.

 The easiest way to find out what type of RV you own is to look at the power cords.
 A 30A cord has 3 prongs, and a 50A cord has 4 prongs.

 30A electric systems are more common in smaller RVs and travel trailers.
 It is typically enough power to run a single air conditioner, refrigerator, microwave, TV, and numerous small electronics like laptops, coffee makers and cell phones.

 Larger motorhomes with 50A of power can supply two or more air conditioners, a washer and dryer, residential style refrigerator, dishwasher, entertainment center, and so on.

-An RV Power Cord is a heavy duty extension cord (and are often called an RV extension cord).
+An RV Power Cord is a heavy-duty extension cord (often called an RV extension cord).